naseffxiv/nase.gg/ffxivResources/extreme/Dawntrail Trials/Sphenes Burden.md

 ### Laws of Earth

 Tornados spawn in the center of two platforms.
-Stand on the tornado to activate the leviation.
+Stand on the tornado to activate the levitation.
 (Standing on it again will deactivate the ability.)
 Move center and dodge both hits of Legitimate Force.
 As the 2nd hit resolves towers will spawn.
 Group 1 will take West towers, Group 2 will take east towers.
 Have supports middle, DPS outer, Melee front, Ranged back.
 (The timing is tight if your side is the second hit, sprint is good here!)

 Gravitational Empire will give 1 defamation (Targeted AoE on a player) and 1 tether (that will be hit with a large conal AoE) to a player on each platform.
 Have the defamation player move to the edge of the arena (East or West) and slightly South.
 This avoids the Cleave and doesn't block the tower.
 The tether player moves to the North corner on their side.
 The remaining 2 players soak towers.